Yu-Zhewen/Tiny_YOLO_v3_ZYNQ/README.md

 You will have the Vivado SDK GUI

-Create an application project, add files from code/sdk
+Create an application project, add files from code/sdk (Notice if you have changed the resource constraints, you need to manually update the folding factors in make_layer_group)

 Increase the heap size as code/sdk/src/lscript.ld shows